Types of price charts

 Fibonacci levels in technical analysis

-Fibonacci ratios are numbers that are calculated based on a mathematical sequence.
-This sequence was invented by the Italian mathematician Leonardo Bonacci in the 13th century.
+Fibonacci ratios are numbers calculated based on a mathematical sequence.
+This sequence was introduced by the Italian mathematician Leonardo Bonacci in the 13th century.

-A study of past prices in financial markets shows that price corrections are often made to certain levels that are associated with important Fibonacci ratios.
-This means that the price corrects the previous trend to levels that can be calculated with important Fibonacci ratios.
-On this occasion, many traders use these numbers to calculate the possible end of corrections.
-The most important ratios used in the forex market are 38.2, 61.8 and 78.6 percent.
+A study of past prices in financial markets shows that price corrections often occur at certain levels associated with important Fibonacci ratios.
+This means that the price retraces the previous trend to levels that can be calculated using these key ratios.
+Many traders use Fibonacci levels to estimate potential reversal points, and platforms like cTrader provide built-in tools to apply these calculations effectively.
+The most important ratios used in the forex market are 38.2%, 61.8%, and 78.6%.

-For example, in the picture, it can be seen that in GBPNZD currency pair, after an upward movement the price returned and corrected to 61.8% of its previous movement and then continued its upward movement.
+For example, in the picture, you can see that in the GBPNZD currency pair, after an upward movement, the price retraced to 61.8% of its previous move before continuing its upward trend.
+Traders using cTrader can easily apply Fibonacci retracement tools to identify such opportunities.

 Using line charts in forex trading